 Abstract:

-Same as life collections earth science collections have an important role in biodiversity research as they provide evidence for evolution and past life in the discipline of palaeontology, as well as evidence for natural disasters, environmental and climate change in geological records.
+Earth science collections have an important role in biodiversity research and an add on value to it because they provide evidence for evolution and past life in the discipline of palaeontology.
+In addition, they offer evidence for natural disasters, environmental and climate change in the rock record, studied by palaeontologist, geologists and geochemists in collaboration.

 The general aim of this symposium is to discuss and present the importance of earth science collections in biodiversity research and other cross discipline implementations.
-The symposium will set the scene for a following workshop aiming on the implementation of metadata standards, publication of collection data via data portals, including tools for mapping the data and conducting quality checks.
+The symposium will set the scene for a follow-up workshop aiming on the implementation of metadata standards, publication of collection data via data portals, including tools for mapping the data and conducting quality checks.

 The symposium will be open for talks related to earth science collections and geoscience research with special focus on the topics: